 Book Review: In Michèle Dagenais’s book, we witness waves of engineers, doctors, industrialists, politicians, and, finally, environmentalists negotiate the relationship with nature as Montreal grows and modernizes.

-Bryn Mawr in St. John’s, Newfoundland and Labrador, is on the 2017 Top 10 Endangered Places List.
+Hangar 11 in Edmonton, Alberta, is on the 2017 Top 10 Endangered Places List.